CAMMA-public/cvs_annotator/README.md

 You can learn about our annotation protocol [here](https://arxiv.org/abs/2106.10916).

 The annotations are saved each time a change is made, such as when a checkbox is checked or a comment is added.
-The CVS criteria annotation, however, is only saved when the ***OK*** button or enter is pressed (the ***seen*** checkbox will be automatically marked).
+The CVS criteria annotation, however, is only saved when the ***OK*** button is pressed (the ***seen*** checkbox will be automatically marked).

 ## Dependencies
 Requires VLC installed if you want to be able to play videos directly from the application.
 You can download it from https://www.videolan.org